aav7fl/website/_posts/2019-08-30-fixing-star-wars-obi-wan.md

 );
 ```

 That’s exactly what I did.
 Almost immediately after I posted my log, they spotted an irregularity where the Star Wars game was closing the controller almost instantly after connecting with it.
-They suggested I crack open a debugger, place breakpoints in certain methods, and see if anything returned was out of place.
+They suggested I crack open a debugger, place breakpoints in functions, and see if anything returned was out of place.

 I wasn’t exactly thrilled to dig into this.
 The whole project was unfamiliar, I hadn’t touched C++ in several years, and setting up a dev environment on Windows is never fun.